Elder453/CPSC483-final/README.md

 ## Overview

 The system learns to simulate particle-based physics by using Graph Neural Networks (GNNs) to model particle interactions.
-It supports different types of simulations including water drops and water ramps.
+It supports different types of simulations including water drops, sand dynamics, and goop behavior.

 ## Features